UMN-EGGL/MNEc2to3/README.md

 |319  |       2|
 |415  |       2|

-Again, this result is good.
-1.7 Million (of ~2M) sites had an exact match.

-## Future Work
-Future analysis will include cleaning up some of these data tables to make them easier to access.
-Before this is done, I'd like to commit to a set of analyses that should be completed in order to determine the new coordinates and update the quality of the probes on the chip.

-### Open issues
-- We know that each probe is not a 70mer.
-We are working with Affymetrix to get a more detailed idea of what each probe is.
-- We know that legacy SNPs are likely to be bad performers.
-Since we forced these probes to be on the chip, we should analyze them separately.
-- When did SNPs map to different chromosomes?
-We should identify these probes and mark them accordingly.
-- How many SNPs did we move from ChrUn to an autosome?
-- How should we proceed with SNPs that are bad performers?

 ### Discussion
 Discussion can happen by opening a GitHub issue [here](https://github.com/UMN-EGGL/MNEc2to3/issues).
 This lets us track progress and discuss issues using tools build into Github.

-<h3 id='FAQ'>FAQ:</h3>

-- Q: Where are the re-mapped coordinate files?
-- A: We are still refining a finalized list, which will be released as a table containing old coordinates and new coordinates.
-Right now, you can find the updated coordinates from old MNEc SNPs in a two step process.
-1) Find your SNP id in `data/MNEc2M.probe_blast_counts.csv.gz` and 2) If its unique (has a 1 in the EquCab3 column), find the SNP in `data/MNEc2M.blast.EquCab3.txt.gz` which will contain the position of the kmer used in the BLAST step.
-The last two columns of this file contain the position of the blast in EquCab3.
-The SNP will be 35 above or below the last two columns in this file.

-- Q: This seems convoluted.
-Is there an easier way to get updated coordinates.
-- A: There soon will be.
-The final remapping pipeline is incomplete.
-There are some final steps that need to be taken (mainly refining the input probe sequences) before a final file is *released*.
-See the Status section.

-- Q: Your scripts dont work.
-- A: Thats not a question, but probably true.
-Instead of hosting tons of data on Github, I will soon be releasing a docker image where all the scripts will have the proper data is accessible.
-Instructions on how to do this will be included.